top of page

 A couple of systems I came up with addressed certain concerns:

 1. Initially, we found that players tended to cower and hide after ejecting.
-To promote engagement, I implemented a system where doing damage also contributed to the re-mech guage filling up.
+To promote engagement, I implemented a system where doing damage also contributed to the re-mech gauge filling up.

 And so I also ended up being responsible for the cat gameplay overall, including camera, controls, balancing stats/abilities etc. Later I was also involved with designing the mech riding.